lancehampton/typhoon-homelab/docker/README.md

 - **Combined Services**: DHCP proxy + TFTP server in one container
 - **Production Ready**: Used in official Matchbox documentation and examples

+> **⚠️ Technical Note**: The poseidon/dnsmasq container uses standard iPXE binaries from boot.ipxe.org (v1.21.1+).
+While Typhoon documentation warns that "iPXE's pre-built firmware binaries do not enable HTTPS support," our testing shows the container's iPXE files are identical to current standard builds, suggesting modern iPXE may have HTTPS enabled by default.
+The container works reliably with Fedora CoreOS in practice.
+Never mount a volume over `/var/lib/tftpboot` as this will mask the container's iPXE files with empty directories.

 ### How It Works

 Instead of requiring separate DHCP proxy and TFTP containers, dnsmasq: